pkillboredom/kwin-notch-avoider/README.md

 And install the script:
 Go to `System Settings > Window Management > KWin Scripts` and click on "Install from file" and select the `notch.kwinscript` file.

-4. To enable it, go to `System Settings > Window Management > KWin Scripts` and check `Kwin/Plasma notch avoider`.
+4. To enable it, go to `System Settings > Window Management > KWin Scripts` and check `KWin Notch Avoider`.

 ## Configuration

-You can configure the script by going to `System Settings > Window Management > KWin Scripts` and clicking on the "Configure" button next to `Kwin/Plasma notch avoider`.
+You can configure the script by going to `System Settings > Window Management > KWin Scripts` and clicking on the "Configure" button next to `KWin Notch Avoider`.
 You can then change the following settings:
 - **Notch Thickness**: The thickness of the notch in real pixels (default: 65, the value found on the M1 MacBook Pro 16"), you can find this value by setting the screen scaling to 100% and changing the taskbar size until it matches the notch.
 - **Main Screen Width**: The width of the main screen in real pixels (default: 3456, the value found on the M1 MacBook Pro 16"), you can find this value in `System Settings > Display and Monitor > Display Configuration`.